Estimation of the lifetime distribution from fluctuations in Bellman-Harris processes: Estimation of the parameters from simulations

 To do this estimation, we used $2000$ simulations.
 For applications on real data, we rarely have so many simulations.
 Let us check that the estimation still works even if we use fewer simulations.
 We use the pipeline to estimate $(\mu,\frac{\sigma}{\mu})$ for $n_{\text{data}}\in\left\{ 50l\,|\,l\in\llbracket1,40\rrbracket\right\}$, and then we plot the relative error of the estimation versus $n_{\text{data}}$ in Figure \ref{fig:Gaussian_number_simulations}.
-We see that with a small number of simulations, even if the score the relative error has increased, scores are still correct considering the fact that we do not have a lot of simulations.
+We see that with a small number of simulations, even if the score the relative error has increased, scores are

+still correct considering the fact that we do not have a lot of simulations.
 Indeed, for the estimation of $\mu$, even with a small number of simulations, all the relative errors are below $1\%$ as we see in Figure \ref{fig:Gaussian_number_simulations_mean}.
-For the estimation of $\sigma/\mu$, that corresponds to Figure \ref{fig:Gaussian_number_simulations_coeff_var}, quickly we are under $10\%$ of relative error.
+For the estimation of $\sigma/\mu$, that corresponds to Figure~\ref{fig:Gaussian_number_simulations_coeff_var}, quickly we are under $10\%$ of relative error.
 Thus, the inference is satisfying for this regime.